microsoft/hi-ml/docs/source/software_design_overview.md

 This document provides a high-level overview of the software development process that our team uses.
 For detailed guidance, please refer to the [coding guidelines](coding_guidelines.md).

-The design and development of the software in this repository is roughly separated into an **initiation**, **prototyping**, and a **finalization** phase.
-The initiation phase can be skipped for minor changes, for example an update to documentation.

 ## Version control

 Software code versioning is done via GitHub.
 The code with the highest level of quality control is in the "main" branch.
 Ongoing development happens in separate branches.
 Once development in the branch is finished, a Pull Request (PR) process is started to integrate the branch into "main".

+## Development Process

+The design and development of the software in this repository is roughly separated into an **initiation**, **prototyping**, and a **finalization** phase.
+The initiation phase can be skipped for minor changes, for example an update to documentation.

-## Initiation
+### Initiation

 During the initiation phase, the following steps are carried out: